 Hinduism is commonly viewed as inherently theistic, a tradition in which all of its followers center their practices around the belief in and worship of some form of God or deity.

 But this is a misconception, and a rather big one at that.

 Before it became the religious identifier it is today, the term Hindu actually had no such connotation.
-Derived from the Sanskrit Sindhu — the local name for the Indus river that flows through the Northwestern part of India — Hindu was a mispronunciation by the Greeks, who used the word to denote the country and people living beyond the waterway.
+Derived from the Sanskrit Sindhu — the local name for the Indus river that flows through the Northwestern part of India — Hindu was a linguistic morph of the Persians, who used the word to denote the country and people living beyond the waterway.

 As it caught on in popularity, used more and more by the area’s various spiritual seekers and invaders over the centuries to refer to the land and its inhabitants, the term progressively evolved into a cultural, and more specifically, religious significator, until Hinduism was dubbed the official faith of the region’s people.

 And though the Indians themselves also eventually leaned into this label, as it played and continues to play an important role in providing a social and religious identity, the designation did not come without one obvious flaw — it doesn’t actually represent one single set of beliefs.

 While it’s true there are indeed many shared cultural practices and a certain shared ethos among those who identify as Hindu, adherents have always held unique and numerous beliefs and customs.
 Hinduism, therefore, is actually an umbrella term that encompasses a very wide range of traditions, including not only theistic, but non-theistic ones as well.

 You see, the fundamental religious texts that inform Hindu spirituality — known to adherents as Sanatana Dharma (“Eternal Order,” or “Eternal Path”) — are called the Vedas, which are said to convey the essential knowledge required to understand the order of the universe and one’s place in it.